-What Surety Underwriters Review on Your Bond Applications and Construction ContractsPosted by Old Republic Surety
+What Surety Underwriters Review on Your Bond Applications & ContractsPosted by Old Republic Surety

 Surety underwriters ask a lot of questions.
 They do so to fully understand your business to better support your project opportunities.
 Part of the process is determining you qualify for the size and scope of the projects for which you require bonds.
 If your organization cannot carry out the construction contract, your surety is obligated to carry out the project according to the construction contract terms.
 This two-part article will familiarize you with bond terms, contract issues that arise in typical construction projects, and explain why surety underwriters ask so many questions in the surety bond application process.

 According to the International Risk Management Institute, a performance bond “guarantees that the contractor will perform the work in accordance with the construction contract and related documents, thus protecting the owner from financial loss up to the bond limit (called the penal sum) in the event the contractor fails to fulfill its contractual obligations.”

 If a contractor defaults on a project or cannot complete the project ― for reasons such as bankruptcy or labor challenges, for example ― the surety must perform in the contractor’s place.
 Surety underwriters want to write bonds on projects where the bond principal is qualified to perform the work.
 Therefore, they’ll review your bond request and the accompanying contract before agreeing to write your bond.

 Let’s review some of the participants and questions you’ll see on your surety underwriting application.

 Obligee.
 Think of the “o” in obligee as the “owner” of the project.
 It’s the entity, often a governmental body, that requires the bond.
 It could be a state, local government, or even a federal agency.